xfbs/passgen/docs/development/building.md

 	# or
 	./src/test/passgen-test -v

-If the tests work, you can use the build passgen:
+If the tests work, you can use the built passgen:

     ./src/cli/passgen -h